 1. The Order of the Crown of Thorns is conferred by the Prince-Abbot of the Abbey- Principality of San Luigi, in accordance with its re-foundation in modern times on 1 June 1891 by the 116th Patriarch of the Syrian Orthodox Church (His Holiness Moran Mor Ignatius Peter IV or Ignatius Pathros IV (1798-1894), also called Peter III without counting St. Peter the first Patriarch).
 He was the 116th Syrian Orthodox Patriarch between 1872 and 1894.
 Since 1899, the Order has additionally incorporated the Order of the Crown of Thorns created by Prince-Abbot Henrice of San Luigi on 15 October 1883.

 2. The Order dates its original and traditional foundation to the Ordre du Genest founded in the year 1239 by King Louis IX of France (1214-70), who was canonized in 1297 by Pope Boniface VIII.
 This order was in turn inspired by the Ordre du couronne of Charlemagne.
-However, it is not asserted that there is a continuous and historically verificable link between the present-day Order and these bodies.

 3. The dignity of Grand Master is attached to the Office of Prince-Abbot of San Luigi, whose right it is to appoint His Successor, in consultation with the Chapter-General if He so desires.

 4. The Spiritual Patrons of the Order are St John the Baptist and St Louis.

 5. The Order was under the High Protection of H.M.
 King Peter II of Yugoslavia until his death in 1970; the High Protectorship has been vacant since then in his memory.